Gold and Platinum Metals

 Platinum

-The main advantage of platinum, beyond its heavy feel and high purity, is that it keeps its white finish and doesn't require periodic maintenance like white gold.
+The main advantage of platinum jewelry, beyond its heavy feel and high purity, is that it keeps its white finish and doesn't require periodic maintenance like white gold.
+So if you're wondering, is platinum or white gold better, well for practical everyday use both are great.
+However platinum does have the added advantage of lower maintenance.

 Jewelry Metal FAQs